Sudeepa14/PushNotification/README.md

 # PushNotification
-This is a codelab tutorial which shows to send push notifications using a server (Inspired by Google CodeLabs)
+Using service worker to send the push notifications using a server (Inspired by Google CodeLabs)